tgunr/bbctrl-firmware/docs/development.md

 This document describes how to setup your environment for Buildbotics CNC controller development on Debian Linux.
-Development on systems other than Debian Linux are not supported.
+Development on systems other than Debian Linux on 64-bit Intel/AMD are not supported.

 ## Installing the Development Prerequisites